maxharlow/tutorials/search-transform-and-clean-data-with-regular-expressions/README.md

 Finding a pattern
 -----------------

-Now we have a rough of idea of how regular expressions work we can move into doing things within our code editor.
+Now we have a rough of idea of how regular expressions work we can move into doing things within our text editor.

 We're going to look at some text from [Hansard](https://en.wikipedia.org/wiki/Hansard), the verbatim report of everything said in parliament.
 [Find the last Wednesday when the Commons sat](https://hansard.parliament.uk/commons), then look for *'oral answers to questions'*, then *'prime minister'*.
 Once you've found a page in the top right there should be a 'text only' link that lets you download a plain text file.
-Open that file in your code editor.
+Open that file in your text editor.

 Now: